Skip to main content

 Why You Need It

-• Eastern Shore soils are often acidic from years of leaching — without regular lime, most programs underperform.
+• Eastern Shore soils are often acidic — without regular lime, most programs underperform.

 Best Time of Year